 Green tea is a type of tea that is harvested and then quickly preserved.
 Whereas black tea leaves are allowed to oxidize after they are picked, green tea leaves are immediately heated to prevent oxidation.

-However, finding good quality green tea is only one of the factors involved in finding a green tea you will like (or even love).
-I recommend trying a range of types of green tea to figure out which kinds you prefer.
+Finding good quality green tea is only one of the factors involved in finding a green tea you will like (or even love).
 You might find that you prefer only flavored green teas, steamed green teas or roasted green teas, or that you like a variety of types of green tea.

 If you'd rather buy green tea from a grocery store, try checking out a few different brands and types.
 If you can find a knowledgeable staff member, try asking a few questions, but know that you probably won't get nearly as much information as you'd get from a tea shop.

-While it's generally OK to use boiling water to make black tea, using boiling water for green tea can turn even the best leaves into a bitter, nasty mess.
-Most green teas are best when steeped at around 160 to 180 degrees Fahrenheit, which is only simmering.
+While it's generally okay to use boiling water to make black tea, using boiling water for green tea can turn even the best leaves into a bitter, nasty mess.
+Most green teas are best when steeped at around 160 to 180 F, which is only simmering.

 It's also important to avoid steeping your green tea too long, as over-steeping will also make your green tea undrinkably bitter.
 Some teas (especially steamed Japanese green teas) should only be steeped for 20 or 30 seconds, while others (like Jasmine Pearls green tea) can handle up to four minutes of steeping.

 As green tea infusion temperatures and times vary, check your tea's packaging or ask your tea vendor for more detailed brewing instructions.

 Can I Add Milk & Sugar to Green Tea?